enyojs/enyo-docs/developer-guide/building-apps/controls/radio-items.md

 Notice that we have one handler method for the entire group.
-When an item is tapped (or "activated"), we are able to identify the source of the event using `event.originator`.
+When an item is tapped (or "activated"), we are able to identify the source of the event using `ev.originator`.
 So if we tap "Dog", we see the following:

 ![](../../assets/radio-item-group-with-selection.png)